rustfoundation/safety-critical-rust-coding-guidelines/src/process/style-guideline.rst

 ``tags``
 --------

-The ``tags`` are largely descriptive, not proscriptive means of finding commonality between similar guidelines.
+The ``tags`` are largely descriptive, not prescriptive means of finding commonality between similar guidelines.

 Each guideline **MUST** have at least one item listed in ``tags``.